filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ## Motivation

-There are multiple venues where NI-PoRep would be beneficial for Filecoin.
+NI-PoRep will be beneficial for Filecoin in multiple ways, outlined below.

 **Cost reduction thanks to a simplified onboarding pipeline**